sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 "it's cause i'm a pretty classy guy, right?" came the other's response immediately.
 Frisk giggled.

-"Should've seen that coming," Chara sighed.
+"Should've seen that coming," Chara sighed, and rolled their eyes.
 "Our worlds all have a common code.
 A baseline to work from.
 A cast of actors from which the mu-- *subverse* modifies to play new roles.
 But the original... what all this is based on... is your universe.
 And, uh, Classic's universe."
 They gestured with the pen toward the circle on the paper, in which they had written the word 'Undertale'.
-"We know this universe as 'Undertale', found in the base code somewhere in the Void."
+"We know this universe as 'Undertale', found in the base code somewhere in the Void of this subverse."

 They drew a line from that circle, and began to draw a new circle below it.
 "Now, a lot of the 'main cast' comes in pairs, right?
 Toriel, Asgore; Sans, Papyrus; Chara, Frisk; Flowey, Temmie..."